amtm-hub/swag.labs.ui.bdd/README.md

 # github-upload
-# solution and repository used to practice on test automation
+# solution and repository used to practice on ui test automation